rust-lang/book/second-edition/src/ch10-00-generics.md

 For example, say we had two functions: one that finds the largest item in a slice of `i32` values and one that finds the largest item in a slice of `char` values.
-How would we get rid of that duplication?
+How would we eliminate that duplication?
 Let’s find out!